 click below to see a Directory list of Charities and Nonprofit Organizations:

 ***Note: IF your local church (Corporation) does not appear in the IRS search results, that may be because it is part of a (Group) or Generally, a central organization holds a (group) exemption letter.
 Meaning, your local church (corporation) is a (subordinate) unit covered by the group exemption and is eligible to receive tax-deductible contributions, even though it is NOT separately listed.
-You would have to find out who that central organization is, in most cases your church (the business Entity) has this information displayed in the church's website, or ask your pastor (Chief Executive Officer), or your Secretary, or the Chief Financial Officer; all of which are non-biblical positions appointed by God.
+You would have to find out who that central organization is, in most cases your church (the Business Entity) has this information displayed in the church's website, or ask your pastor (Chief Executive Officer), or your Secretary, or the Chief Financial Officer; all of which are non-biblical roles.

 Check with YOUR State.
 For CALIFORNIA click below: